AnyBlok/anyblok_wms_base/doc/improvements.rst

      the Purchase Order, just plan an
      Arrival for the expected goods, at the unpacking location.
      Make no further attempt to predict
-     what form it will take place, but linked it with the Purchase Order (that linking wouldn't be part of wms-core, but it would be implemented in the end application)
+     what form it will take place, just link it with the Purchase Order (that linking wouldn't be part of wms-core, but it would be implemented in the end application)
    * In particular, don't represent the unpacking of the parcels